Characteristics and evaluation methods of Meiji NPS

 The Meiji NPS for Older Adults

-The NPS for the older adults is designed with special consideration given to frailty, a major health issue for the older adults in Japan.
-With specific emphasis given to preventing frailty, the nutritional recommendations are based on the NPS for adults, eliminating the recommendation for limiting saturated fatty acids.
+The Meiji NPS for Older Adults is designed with special consideration given to frailty, a major health issue for the older adults in Japan.
+With specific emphasis given to preventing frailty, the nutritional recommendations are based on the Meiji NPS for Adults, eliminating the recommendation for limiting saturated fatty acids.

 -